Does N-Acetylcysteine (NAC) Help with MTHFR?

 The methionine cycle and folate cycle occur within one-carbon metabolism and are dependent on serine and glycine bioavailability.
 It is from serine and glycine that other intermediates are produced to form cysteine.

 One-carbon metabolism is also how S-adenosylmethionine (SAM-e) is generated.
-SAM-e is the body’s most important biochemical methyl donor for processes such as DNA methylation and the synthesis of neurotransmitters, phospholipids, DNA, ribonucleic acid, and proteins.
+SAM-e is the body’s most important biochemical methyl donor10 for processes such as DNA methylation and the synthesis of neurotransmitters, phospholipids, DNA, ribonucleic acid, and proteins.

 Deficiency in methylfolate impairs the production of these substances, which has a significant impact on the body and brain.